 GASB has issued statements that will become effective in future years, including Statement Nos.
-91 (Conduit Debt Obligations), 94 (Public-Private and Public-Public Partnerships), 96 (Information Technology Arrangements), 99 (Omnibus 2022), 100 (Accounting Changes and Error Corrections), and 101 (Compensated Absences).
+99 (Omnibus 2022 - related to GASB 53), 100 (Accounting Changes and Error Corrections) and 101 (Compensated Absences).
 Management has not yet determined the impact of these statements on the financial statements.